c3founder/Roam-Enhancement/README.md

    document.getElementsByTagName("head")[0].appendChild(s);
    ```

-1. A warning box shows up asking you to review the risks of using roam/js.
+1. A red warning box shows up asking you to review the risks of using roam/js.

 1. Once you have reviewed the warning and understand/accept the risk, click Yes.